nadiajoyce/VEA-Docs/DI-Policies.md

    + Quarterly for website:
       + Ensure representation of underrepresented groups in imagery across website, including blog
       + Ensure the use of inclusive language (e.g. gender neutral terms) across website, including blog
+      + Ensure Diversity + Inclusion (D+I) Policies are up-to-date and accurate based on ongoing work and evolving best practices

    + Monthly for social:
       + Ensure representation of underrepresented groups in feeds, across all platforms (Instagram, Facebook, Twitter, Pinterest)
       + Ensure the use of inclusive language extends to all social posts

-+ Vetting subcontractors + partners
++ Subcontractors, partners, + clients

-   + Interview second shooters, editors, and any others I work with or hire to ensure inclusive practices and the comfort/safety of my clients.
+   + Interview second shooters, editors, and any others I work with/for to ensure inclusive practices and the comfort/safety of all my clients.
-      + Questions partners will be expected to answer include:
+      + Questions subcontractors + business partners will be expected to answer include:
-         + What is your understanding and experience of Diversity and Inclusion, whether in the wedding industry or outside of it?
-         + What are the D+I (Diversity and Inclusion) policies for your own business?
+         + What are the D+I policies for your own business?
 Do you have them written down?
 Can you share them with me?
-         + Do you believe love is love and support partners of all kinds, including LGBTQIA+ and interracial couples?
+         + In what ways do you show support and acceptance for love and partners of all kinds, including folks belonging to the LGBTQIA+ community and interracial couples?
          + Have you ever refused service to a couple because their partnership conflicted with your personal values?
          + If someone were to make a racist remark while you were working with them, what would you do?

 + Continuing education

-   + Minimum two PAID workshops a year (pay Black folx and other marginalized individuals for their work).
+   + Minimum two PAID workshops a year (pay marginalized individuals for their work).

    + Before participation in any styled shoots, workshops, or other events, inquire into their own D+I policies.
       + If D+I policies are nonexistent or do not align with NJP's own values on the topic, I will start a conversation to recommend the addition or amendment of a set of D+I policies.
 If efforts are not made to implement or amend said policies, I will not participate in, promote, or financially support the event.